kevinxperese/Fortune500/README.md

 # Fortune 500

-This project scrapes data from Fortune.com's [Fortune500 list] (http://www.fortune.com/Fortune500).
+This project scrapes data from Fortune.com's [Fortune500 list](http://www.fortune.com/Fortune500).

 Optimally, we would be able to use the `requests` library to download the html file of interest and process the data directly.
 Unfortunately, though, Fortune.com has their list set up such that it only partially loads the data to the html file on initlal request, and the html file gets updated when the page is scrolled to the bottom.